-Working on campus can mean savings on tuition
+Working means savings on tuition

-To receive Federal Work-Study you must complete the Free Application for Federal Student Aid (FAFSA) every award year and meet all financial aid eligibility requirements, including enrollment in at least 6 credits in an eligible degree or certificate program during the academic year.
-Federal Work-Study awards are based on financial need which is the difference between the Cost of Attendance and the Expected Family Contribution (EFC) derived from the Free Application for Federal Student Aid.
+To qualify for a Federal Work-Study job you must complete the FAFSA every award year and meet all financial aid eligibility requirements, including enrollment in at least 1 credit hour in the fall/spring/summer semesters in an eligible degree or certificate program.
+Federal Work-Study awards are based on financial need, as determined by the FAFSA.

 Starting October 1st, 2021, hourly starting pay for on campus jobs is $13.00/hour and total earnings are limited to the amount awarded.
 Off campus jobs may offer a higher range of pay.
 Federal Work-Study students may not work more than 25 hours per week and cannot work during times they are scheduled to be in class.

 For further questions regarding financial aid, contact Waubonsee's Financial Aid Office at (630) 466-5774, firstname.lastname@example.org, or in person at one of our four campuses.
 Our supportive staff will help facilitate the application process of determining qualifications, researching availability and assessing the best financial aid solution for you.